Notes on CHPC-Cluster¶

 is necessary for notify-send

-to pop the window (refer to Notify-send doesn’t work from crontab)
+to pop a window (refer to Notify-send doesn’t work from crontab)

 Custom Commands¶